QCResUNet: Joint Subject-level and Voxel-level Segmentation Quality Prediction: Results

 \subsection{Explainability analysis}

 We hypothesized that the performance gain of the proposed QCResUnet compared to the baselines of UNet, ResNet-34, and ResNet-50 is due to joint training under both subject-level and voxel-level supervision.
-One potential explanation could be that the joint training allowed the proposed QCResUNet to effectively localize on segmentation errors, as suggested by the attention maps produced by Gradient-weighted Class Activation Mapping (Grad-CAM)~\citep{selvaraju2017grad} (see \Cref{fig:cam}).
+One potential explanation could be that the joint training allowed the proposed QCResUNet to effectively localize on segmentation errors, as suggested by the attention maps produced by Gradient-weighted Class Activation Mapping~\citep[Grad-CAM;][]{selvaraju2017grad} (see \Cref{fig:cam}).
 We observed that the CAM obtained from ResNet-34 and ResNet-50 did not focus on the areas of segmentation errors.
 Although ResNet-50 had more parameters and depth, it did not demonstrate significant improvement over ResNet-34, indicating that these factors did not improve the QC performance.
-In contrast, the UNet CAM showed a coarse localization on the difference between the ground truth and the predicted segmentation.
-In contrast to the baseline methods, the QCResUNet CAM was well localized on segmentation errors.
+The CAM from UNet is more sparse than that of our model and often highlights regions far away from the tumor where false positive segmentation errors occur.
+In contrast, the CAM produced by our model consistently highlighted tumorous areas, where significant tissue misclassifications are present.
+Nonetheless, the CAM produced by our model was more spatially dispersed and blob-like.
+The difference in spatial support between the UNet CAM and our model’s CAM can be explained by the fact that for our QCResUNet the CAM from the encoder was used, while the CAM from the last layer was used for UNet.